Oppression or Democracy

 democracy is not merely a political program, but an ideal for which

-family have sacrificed their lives.
+have sacrificed their lives.
 The NCRI has committed itself to organize

 free elections for a constituent assembly within six months of regime

 change and handover the affairs to the people's elected representatives

-so that society's deep wounds that were caused by
+so that society's deep wounds that were caused by eighty years of

-By adhering to international covenants, interest in peace and coexistence,
+adhering to international covenants, interest in peace and coexistence,

 we want a peaceful Iran, free from all weapons of mass destruction.

 We want to rebuild Iran, which the mullahs have ruined, through

-the people's participation, the return of our experts and
+the people's participation, the return of our experts and friendship

 and damaging action was accepting the mullahs' demand to put the